kodethon/Problem-Adapter/README.txt

-USAGE:
+AUTOMATED USAGE:

-    driver.sh SRC_FOLDER_PATH
+    sh adapt-all.sh FOLDER_PATH

-The src folder should have multiple directories; each directory should have a python folder containing the python file.
-The python file should have a unique name.
+The folder should have multiple directories; each directory should have a python folder containing the python file.
+The python file should have a unique name; it is advisable to name the file after the problem name.

 INDIVIDUAL USAGE:

+    sh adapt-one.sh DIR_PATH/PYTHON_FILE_NAME.py

+MANUAL USAGE:

-    1. python lib/prepare.py PYTHON_FILE_PATH
+    1. python lib/prepare.py DIR_PATH/PYTHON_FILE_NAME.py

         - Creates a folder called 'output' with a PYTHON_FILE_NAME folder inside of it.
 Inside this folder are several files: